KrisHugo/To-Do/README.md

 ## Here's the function ready to run.
 - A Basic To-Do App which stored the data into the web localstorage.
+- Put the App into the infrastruture--bootstrap to make it a responsive web.

 ## Now I am going to do
 - score of  tasks